 Grades serve the following purposes:

-- Demonstrate students’ level of understanding and skills in a subject, as of a specific point in time
+- Reflect a students’ level of understanding and command of content, student progression through a subject, and student mastery of skills at a given point in time.

 - Give parents information about their child that will be useful in helping to promote and maintain desirable patterns of behavior and achievement.

-- Help identify areas of improvement/growth and areas still in need of support.
+- Help identify areas of strength, improvement/growth, and areas still in need of support.

 - Inform teachers’ curricular, instructional, and organizational decisions

 P.S.
 115Q believes that grading has a purposeful and useful role in our school.
 It is the school’s desire to make the process both meaningful and helpful to teachers, students, and parents.
 The P.S.
 115Q grading policy follows New York City Department of Education policies and guidelines and reflects professional evaluation by teachers.